hellpig/waffle-generator-and-optimal-solver/README.md

 # "solid" waffles

 I define "solid" waffle as those with no "holes".
 See the files whose names start with *solid*.
+These files are nearly the same as the non-solid files.

 For solidWaffleGen.py, the approximate number-of-puzzles formula now becomes...
 $$\frac{num1^{n2} num2^{n1}}{16.33^{n1 n2}}$$